open-telemetry/opentelemetry-python/CONTRIBUTING.md

 * Trivial change (typo, cosmetic, doc, etc.) doesn't have to wait for one day.
 * Urgent fix can take exception as long as it has been actively communicated.

+#### Allow edits from maintainers

+Something _very important_ is to allow edits from maintainers when opening a PR.
+This will allow maintainers to rebase your PR against `main` which is necessary in order to merge your PR.
+You could do it yourself too, but keep in mind that every time another PR gets merged, your PR will require rebasing.
+Since only maintainers can merge your PR it is almost impossible for maintainers to find your PR just when it has been rebased by you so that it can be merged.
+Allowing maintainers to edit your PR also allows them to help you get your PR merged by making any minor fixes to solve any issue that while being unrelated to your PR, can still happen.

+#### Fork from a personal Github account

+Right now Github [does not allow](https://github.com/orgs/community/discussions/5634) PRs to be edited by maintainers if the corresponding repo fork exists in a Github organization.
+Please for this repo in a personal Github account instead.

 One of the maintainers will merge the PR once it is **ready to merge**.

 ## Design Choices